anshu189/gtrack/docs/GTrak – Architecture Document.md

 ---

-## Planned Stores
+## Stores

 ### mealStore

 Responsible for:

-- Today's meals
+- Meals for the selected date
 - Meal items
-- Meal completion
-- Meal updates
+- Saving/updating/deleting meals

 ---